Using website addresses and bookmarks

 Finally, The National Library of Australia website opens.

-Entering a website address is quicker than searching for a website but opening a website would be even quicker if we didn't have to type the address every time.
+Typing in a website address is quicker than searching for it on a search engine.
+But opening a website would be even quicker if we didn't have to type the address every time.
 That's where bookmarks can help.

-Bookmarking a website is like bookmarking a page in a book - it helps you find the page you want quickly in future.
+Bookmarking web pages is just like bookmarking a page in a book - it helps you find the page you want quickly in future.

 Different browsers have different names for bookmarks.
-For example, Chrome and Firefox call them Bookmarks but Internet Explorer calls them Favourites.
+For example, Chrome and Firefox call them Bookmarks but Microsoft Edge calls them Favourites.
 They all mean the same thing and work the same way.

 Adding a bookmark

-Let's go through the steps for adding a bookmark for the ABC website so that you could find it quickly in future.
+Let's go through the steps for adding a bookmark for the ABC website.

-First, we select the Bookmark symbol, a star, which in this example is in the top right corner of the menu bar.
+Next, look for the Bookmark symbol, usually a star, which in this example is in the far right corner of the address bar.
+Click on it once to select it.

 Confirming the name